Health in Liberia: Mental health

-As a result of 14 years of intense civil conflict, a significant portion of the population suffers from mental illness or is mentally or physically traumatized.
-A 2008 study by the American Medical Association (AMA) showed that a staggering 40 percent of adults exhibit symptoms of major depressive disorder.
-44% of adults also had symptoms of PTSD or post-traumatic stress disorder.
+As a result of prolonged civil conflict, a significant portion of the population experiences mental health challenges.
+A 2008 study found that approximately 40 percent of adults exhibited symptoms of major depressive disorder, and 44 percent showed symptoms of post-traumatic stress disorder.

+Mental health services remain limited, particularly outside urban areas.
 E. S. Grant Mental Health Hospital is the only inpatient psychiatric facility in Liberia.